karl-johan-grahn/phd_topic_ideas/content/algorithmic_management.md

 Risks:

-* How to avoid the Hawthorne Effect - subjects will be part of an experimental study, while at the same time doing their regular work
+* How to avoid the Hawthorne Effect (McCambridge et al., 2014) - subjects will be part of an experimental study, while at the same time doing their regular work
 * To avoid confirmation bias, it is important to be open to information that allows for disconfirmation
 * Use analogical reasoning to reduce bias (Bazerman and Moore, 2017)